 45 CFR Part 84

-"Therapy animal" means an animal that provides emotional or passive comfort that alleviates one or more of the identified symptoms or effects of a disability.
-A therapy animal (also known as an emotional support animal or comfort animal) is not a service animal under this policy.
+"Therapy/Emotional Support Animal" means an animal that provides emotional or passive comfort that alleviates one or more of the identified symptoms or effects of a disability.
+A therapy/emotional support animal is not a service animal under this policy.

-"Physical control" means control by means of a leash, cage, bridle, or other restraining device held by the owner or keeper.
+"Physical Control" means control by means of a leash of no more than eight feet in length, cage, bridle, or other restraining device held by the owner or keeper.
 Reasonable modifications of this provision may be made to accommodate a service animal (Tacoma Municipal Code _ Title 17).

 Service Animals Permitted

-Generally, owners of service animals are permitted to be accompanied by their service animal to all areas of the College's premises to include facilities and programs where the owner is allowed to go.
-Such areas include public areas, public events, classrooms and other areas where College programs or activities are held.
+Owners/handlers of service animals are permitted to be accompanied by their service animal to all areas of the college's premises, including facilities and programs where the owner is allowed to go.
+Such areas include public areas, public events, classrooms, and other areas where college programs or activities are held.
 Limited exceptions for service animal access exist.
-For example, when consistent with other College policies, state and/or federal laws/regulations, a service animal may be restricted from specific areas of the College, such as food preparation areas, animal research facilities and premises, medically sensitive patient and clinic areas, and biologically sensitive or hazardous research sites.
-If a service animal is restricted from certain areas, the Access Services coordinator is available to assist in evaluating reasonable accommodations for the owner.
+For example, when consistent with other college policies, state and/or federal laws/regulations, a service animal may be restricted from specific areas of the college, such as food preparation areas, animal research facilities and premises, medically sensitive patient and clinic areas, and biologically sensitive or hazardous research sites.
+If a service animal is restricted from certain areas, the Office of Access Services is available to assist in evaluating reasonable accommodations for the owner.

 Assessing Service Animal Status

-College personnel must permit a service animal access to an event or activity with its owner when it is readily apparent that the animal is trained to do work or perform tasks for the service animal owner.
-Examples include a dog guiding an individual who is blind or has low vision, pulling an individual's wheelchair or providing assistance with stability or balance to an individual with an observable mobility disability.
+College personnel must allow a service animal access to an event or activity with its owner/handler when it is readily apparent that the animal is trained to do work or perform tasks for the service animal owner/handler.
+Examples include a dog guiding an individual who is blind or has low vision, pulling an individual's wheelchair, or providing assistance with stability or balance to an individual with a mobility disability.

 - Whether the service animal is required because of a disability; and